micro-community/development/docs/index.markdown

 Learn the ins and outs of M3O and become a Micro services ninja!
 {: .fs-6 .fw-300 }

+[Micro](https://micro.mu) is an open source framework for cloud native development.

 [M3O](https://m3o.com) is a cloud native platform offering Micro as a Service.

-Micro is an open source framework for cloud native development.

 Key components of Micro are as follows: